1,117 total views, 1 views today

 If you are someone with a shorter stack, when you face that new situation — you will go through your life of experiences and realize that you don’t have any cards that will help you face the new challenge in front of you.
 Most people in this situation will plan carefully.
 They will take in as much information as they can, develop a plan, and when they have found a comfortable place they will begin the new task.
 Imagine how this appears to others.
 As a leader you seem hesitant, you struggle to develop a plan of action, it takes you time to prepare to tackle the new task.
 You will not seem as confident.

-In your career, you should strive to have a very tall stack of life experiences.
+In your career, you should strive to have a very tall stack of life experiences – thus building your practical intelligence.
 Don’t just keep trying the same things and get really good at them.
 Your stack doesn’t get any taller, all you are doing is writing on the same cards over and over again.
 It is important to challenge yourself in new ways.
 Explore other areas of knowledge, not just those that you studied in school.
 If you are a computer scientist, learn about art.
-If you are an artist, learn about psychology.
+Are you an artist?
+Learn about psychology.
 If you are a logical and methodical person, try something that forces you outside of your comfort zone.
 Learn a new language.
 Volunteer in your local community, play sports, take up new hobbies, learn to rock climb.
 Expand your mind in as many ways as you can.
-Each and every experience will add a new card to your stack and empower you to be more successful and confident when you face something new whether at work or your personal life.
+Each and every experience will add a new card to your stack and empower you to be more successful and confident when you face something new whether at work or in your personal life.